-If you’re looking for whimsical and wonderful Christmas markets in Europe and help on which city to visit this Christmas season, you’re in the right place.
-We’ve assembled the best Christmas markets from across Europe to help you celebrate the festive season with different traditions to your home country.
+If you’re looking for some of the best Christmas markets in Europe to visit this festive season, you’re in the right place.
+We’ve assembled the most enchanting Christmas city break destinations from across the continent to help you celebrate the Christmas with different traditions to your home country.

-Read on to view our top 11 Christmas Market city break destinations.
+Read on to view our top 11 whimsical and wonderful Christmas Market city break destinations.

 1. Budapest, Hungary